Kalhor-Lab/MARC1-Pipeline/README.md

  $ gunzip *.gz
  ```
 ## 1 Compile paired end sequences from each sample to list of identifiers
 This step is requires a commitment of system resources; we typically run this analysis on a cluster.
-Check that PB7-founder and PB3-founder files are included, as they provide both analysis controls and are used later in the pipeline.
+Check that PB7-founder and PB3-founder files are included, as they provide both analysis controls and are used in step 4 of the pipeline.
 **For Linux Users** This step defaults to an OSX blat version; pass "linux" to submit.sh to use the correct version.
 OSX users do not need to modify anything.

   ```